evulse/zebra-png-upload/README.md

 Access the Live Version - http://evulse.github.io/zebra-png-upload/

+Requirements:

+- Label printer that supports ZPLII
-Requires a modern browser with JAVA support.
+- A modern browser with JAVA support.
 Firefox is recommended.
+- Label printer setup on PC or Mac (For OSX follow this guide https://code.google.com/p/jzebra/wiki/TutorialRawOSX)